 What do you do to get away from it all?

 My husband and I have always loved travel.
 Seeing new places stimulates my imagination like nothing else can.
-But when our schedules don’t allow for long get-aways, we take day trips to historical sites, to the beach, or go hiking with our two golden retrievers.
+But when our schedules don’t allow for long get-aways, we take day trips to historical sites, to the beach, or go hiking with our golden retriever.
 We love old movies from the 20’s 30’s and 40’s as well as almost anything on Masterpiece Theater.
 Some nights we make popcorn and watch a double feature.

 What books are currently on your night stand?